firedrakeproject/firedrake/docs/source/download.rst

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~

-For performance reasons, there are various levels of caching with
+For performance reasons, certain operations are cached within Firedrake.
-eviction policies.
-To support these, you will need to install the
+To support this, you will need to install the python package:
-python packages:

 - cachetools
-- psutil

 Documentation dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~